 You may have run into strict eligibility requirements if you applied for funding from a traditional lender such as a bank.
 8fig is much more flexible and offers unlimited capital, giving you the chance to grow earlier and faster than other financing options allow.

 The application process is easy, and you can get your much-needed funds within days, not weeks or months.
 You’re still the deciding factor for your brand; all we do is supply you with the funding and cash flow help you need.
-With 12 months of trading history and at least $100,000 in sales per year (with at least $8,000 in sales per month for the last three months), you’re likely eligible for wholesaler financing from 8fig.
-If you have been selling for at least 6 months and have an average monthly revenue of $21,000 or more, you’re also eligible for financing from 8fig.
+With 12 months of trading history and at least $100,000 in sales per year (with an average of $8,000 in sales per month for the last three months), you’re likely eligible for wholesaler financing from 8fig.
+8fig.

 How to apply for 8fig financing